mhardcastle/ddf-pipeline/docs/manual.md

 where TGSS.fits is the filename of the full FITS catalogue downloaded from http://tgssadr.strw.leidenuniv.nl/doku.php (see Intema et al 2016 https://arxiv.org/abs/1603.04368 for more on TGSS).
-This will ensure that all bright TGSS sources are automatically included, which helps the self-calibration to converge faster.
+This will ensure that all bright TGSS sources are automatically included in the mask, which helps the self-calibration to converge faster.
 If a TGSS path is specified, the other default options are probably sensible.
-Enable the use of masks for extended sources with `tgss_extended=True`.
+Enable the use of extended masks for extended sources with `tgss_extended=True` &mdash; this is slightly more risky but can be helpful if you have a bright extended source far off-axis in your field.

 ### [offsets]